 2. Using the jeweler’s saw strung with a lubricated 4/0 saw blade, saw on the marks using a smooth, fluid sawing motion.
 Don’t use wire cutters, because they’ll pinch the ends into points instead of cutting them evenly and straight; then you’ll have to file more, wasting metal.

 3. File and Pre-form: File the ends flawlessly even so they will match up perfectly and your ring(s) will be seamless.
-Then file off a tiny bit of the flat, interior side of the wire as shown.
+Then file off a tiny bit of the flat, interior side of the wire as shown above.

 4. Use your fingers and flat-nose pliers to curve the wire into an oval ring.
 Don’t bother with a mandrel and don’t worry about the shape being perfectly round or even, but do be sure that the ends meet up perfectly (in a butt joint).
 There should be absolutely no light passing between the two ends.
 Making the joint side a little flat will help the ends meet perfectly.
 Note: If you intend to keep your ring polished rather than add texture, use coated pliers or take care not to scratch or mar the wire.